-Here at Horse Saddle Shop we're kind of one-note wonders.
-The song we're always singing is "We carry high quality products."
+Here at Horse Saddle Shop, we're kind of one-note wonders.
+The song we're always singing is "We carry high-quality products."
 But you might be wondering what we mean by that.
 We've recently added two more American saddle manufacturers to our inventory.
-Here is the inspection process our saddle experts go though to ensure that we're only selling products that are top-of-the-line.
+Here is the inspection process our saddle experts go through to ensure that we're only selling products that are top-of-the-line.
 If a company fails at any point, we don't carry the product.

 Not all our manufacturers make their own trees.
-If they don't, we make sure their tree supplier is well-known, tried & tested.4.
-Seating and skirting should be straight on tree - not askew.
+If they don't, we make sure their tree supplier is well-known, tried & tested.

 A common place where low-quality saddles show their mistakes is in the stitching.
 It takes skill to make all the stitching straight and to start and end the stitching correctly.
 We make sure it's not sloppily done by inspecting every saddle that comes in and out of our shipping room.
 We will catch any errors.

 Quality leather dyes well, but that too takes skill.
-Do it incorrectly, and the dye looks like a bad paint job waiting to rub off on your pants.8.
-Synthetic saddles should be made of Cordura - not vinyl.
+Do it incorrectly, and the dye looks like a bad paint job waiting to rub off on your pants, nobody wants that.

 There's nothing worse than getting ready to mount your horse and wondering if the rigging is going to hold.
-The saddle hardware should feel like it's going to take a beating and not budge.10.
-Company has to stand behind their product.
+The saddle hardware should feel like it's going to take a beating and not budge.
+Check for loose screws and bolts.